Pryers Solicitors were able to claim compensation for Nick after the hospital clinic missed a fracture to his scaphoid in his wrist.

 Claiming Compensation for a Missed Scaphoid Fracture

 Still annoyed that the hospital cost him months of extended pain, he approached Pryers Solicitors.
-We put Nick in touch with one of our medical experts, who confirmed that the hospital failed to diagnose a fairly, obvious fracture.
+We arranged for Nick to be examined by an independent medical expert, who confirmed that the hospital failed to diagnose a fairly obvious fracture.
 Had the hospital identified the fracture earlier, Nick would have avoided surgery and recovered within four to six months.

 We also proved that this negligence caused Nick a permanent loss of movement and pain in his wrist.
 The Hospital Trust were forced to admit responsibility (liability).
 In the end, we helped Nick with his claim and were able to successfully negotiate £19,000 for him.